Two Pointer Techniques for Linked List Problems

 fast = fast.next.next

-# if slow and fast pointers meet, there is a cycle
+# if slow and fast pointers meet, it indicates a cycle

 if slow == fast: